 Therefore

-The surcharge is a variable action thus applies a partial factor of about 1.30 to the force (1)
+The surcharge is a variable action and thus applies a partial factor of about 1.30 to the force (1)

 In this calculation, depth d has been estimated